stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/pluggable_view.md

     # <...>
     def notify(self):
         value = self.extractor(self.model)
-        self.setValue(value)
+        self.set_value(value)
 ```

 Variations of this solution allow for multiple functions to extract
 different parts of the Model, or the possibility to swap the function
 object after construction.
-More elaborate extractor functions can return
+More elaborate extractors can return
-"decorated" information, such as return both the value and the text
+"UI decorated" information, such as returning both the value and the text
 color to use.